Observation of many-body quantum phase transitions beyond the Kibble-Zurek mechanism

+{ In Fig.~2d of the main text, we plot $\tau_{MI}$ versus $k$.
+Here, we plot a larger version in Fig.~\ref{limi} to show different regions of the dynamical response.
+When the external ramping is very slow in the adiabatic region ($k\leq 0.7E_r$/ms), the measurement of $\gamma_{inc.}$ shows almost no difference from the adiabatic ramping and follows the ramping parameter instantaneously.
+Therefore, the response time $\tau_{MI}$ is the ratio of the trap depth changed $\Delta V$ divided by the ramping rate $k$.
+It leads to a dependence of $\tau_{MI}\sim k^{-1}$.
+In Fig.~2d and Fig.~\ref{limi}, the dashed blue line is the adiabatic response calculated by the ratio of $\Delta V$ and $k$, and it is consistent with the data of our system for $k<0.7E_r$/ms. }

+{ When $k$ becomes larger ($0.7E_r$/ms$\leq k \leq 4E_r$/ms), the data points deviate from the adiabatic limit where $\gamma_{inc.}$ shows a larger response time $\tau_{MI}$.
+In this region, the system is described by the Kibble-Zurek mechanism that the system cannot follow the external ramping instantaneously and needs additional time to relax.
+When $k$ is further increased, we will start to see the oscillation of $\gamma_{inc}$.
+Therefore, we fit the response time of this region, deviating from the adiabatic limit but without oscillations, to capture the delayed relaxation behaviors.
+The black lines in Fig.~2d and Fig.~\ref{limi} are fitting lines of the data, being $\tau_{MI}\sim k^{-0.50(5)}$. }

 In the main text we show that by performing power law fitting to $\tau_{MI}$ versus $k$ and $n_{ex}$ versus $k$, different exponents are obtained.
 In principle, one could set an arbitrary cut bound to perform the fitting.
-Here we show that, among reasonable intervals, the cut bound does not influence the exponents obtained.
-In Fig.~\ref{SI_power}\textbf{a}, we set different potential depth, and the dependence of excitation fraction $n_{ex}$ on $k$ provides robust demonstration of $\nu z = 0.5 \pm 0.1$.
-And in Fig.~\ref{SI_power}\textbf{b}, in a range of $\gamma_{MI} \in [0.7,0.9]$, the decay time shows a central value around $\nu z = 0.96 \pm 0.10$.
-Note that the $\nu z$ indicated here are averaged values of data points in Fig.~\ref{SI_power}, and are different from those in main text, which are calculated by cutting specific bounds.
+Here we show that, among reasonable intervals, the cut bound does not {change} the exponents obtained.
+In Fig.~\ref{SI_power}\textbf{a}, we set different bound of potential depth, and the dependence of excitation fraction $n_{ex}$ on $k$ provides robust exponents and gives consistent $\nu z = 0.5 \pm 0.1$.
+And in Fig.~\ref{SI_power}\textbf{b}, in a range of $\gamma_{{inc}} \in [0.7,0.9]$, the delay time $\tau_{MI}$ versus $k$ data fits an exponent and gives consistent around $\nu z = 0.96 \pm 0.10$.
+Note that the $\nu z$ indicated here are averaged values of data points in Fig.~\ref{SI_power}, and are different from those in the main text, which are {analyzed} by cutting specific bounds.